 Categories

 Not in Our Name / No en nuestro nombre

-World reknowned muralist, Juana Alicia, and award-winning poet-playwright, Genny Lim, collaborated on this Mural, Not in My Name, in the hope a permanent Cease Fire will end the genocide in Gaza.
+World reknowned muralist, Juana Alicia, and award-winning poet-playwright, Genny Lim, collaborated on this Mural, Not in My Name / No en nuestro nombre, in the hopes that a permanent Cease Fire will end the genocide in Gaza.

-The artists are seeking a site in San Francisco Bay Area to mount the mural and funds to cover costs.
+The artists are seeking sites in San Francisco Bay Area to mount the mural and funds to cover costs.
 Please contact Genny Lim on this website if you can provide sponsorship or assistance.

+Categories